chrisbodhi/newschematic/content/blog/dada-photo-booth-details.md

 The story goes like this:

 - A command from the CLI starts our shell script.
-- The first tool, `go`, fires up a Go script.
 - The Go script loads up OpenCV, finds faces, and listens for a keystroke to save [an image of a] face.
-- The second tool, `processing-java`, does the art.
 - The back entrance to Processing, `processing-java`, creates a glitchy-looking block on top of the image of the face by grabbing the color from a random pixel.
 It does this 3500 times&mdash;we save off single frames of .gif images from frame 1500 to frame 3499.
 Processing exits.
-- The third tool, `gifsicle`, does the stitching.
-  - We end up with an animated, looping gif that gets mega-compressed for the next step.
+- We end up with an animated, looping gif that Gifsicle mega-compresses for the next step.
-- The final tool, `ruby`, adds the image to Tumblr, but also does some clean-up.
-  - The animated gif gets uploaded to our Tumblr, [dadaphotobooth.tumblr.com/](http://dadaphotobooth.tumblr.com/), and then the script cleans up the animated gif and our temporary, single-frame gif files.
+- A Ruby script uploads the animated gif to our Tumblr, [dadaphotobooth.tumblr.com/](http://dadaphotobooth.tumblr.com/), and then cleans up the animated gif and our temporary, single-frame gif files.